HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 Page Weight represents the amount of data transferred to access the webpage (based only on HTTP requests).
 As explained before, it is here used as a proxy to calculate Greenhouse Gas Emissions.

 It is recommended to keep this metric as low as possible.
-1 MB should be a maximum when you get started but [500 kB should be your ultimate threshold](https://infrequently.org/2021/03/the-performance-inequality-gap/).
+1 MB should be a maximum when you get started but <a hreflang="en" href="https://infrequently.org/2021/03/the-performance-inequality-gap/">500 kB should be your ultimate threshold</a>.

 For more on this, check the [Page Weight](./page-weight) chapter.